dpb587-pivotal/bosh-google-cpi-release/docs/bosh/README.md

     --allow tcp:22
   ```

-1. Create a bastion VM that you will use to run `bosh-init` and deply the Director:
+1. Create a bastion VM that you will use to run `bosh-init` and deploy the Director:

   ```
   gcloud compute instances create bosh-bastion \